-Research interests of individual members of the Discourse, Communication & Media (DCM) team include:
+Specific research interests of individual members of the Discourse, Communication and Media research team include:

 Dr. Helen Andersson

-Helen Andersson’s research focuses on food communication, mainly in relation to brand communication and crisis communication.
-Working in critical discourse studies and the wider tradition of qualitative analysis, the central question of Helen’s work is how communication about food and cooking is related to social representations of collective identities and discourses in society.
-The focus is on language use and meaning making in text and images.
+Helen Andersson’s research focuses on food communication, mainly in relation to brand and crisis communication.
+Working in critical discourse studies and the wider tradition of qualitative analysis, the central question of Helen’s work is how communication about food is related to social representations of collective identities and discourses in society.
+Her central focus is on language use and meaning making in text and images.

-Vladimir Cotal San Martin works on his PhD thesis in which he analyses the emergence of global journalism from a critical and discourse theoretical perspective, focusing on representations of working class working conditions in traditional and independent media as well as in social media.
-His research interests also include global media and transformations, media and globalization, global journalism, world news, critical theory, and critical discourse analysis of mediated and political communication.
+Vladimir Cotal San Martin works on the critical discourse analysis of neoliberalism and global capitalism while focusing specifically on representations of working class and working conditions in traditional, independent and social media.
+His research interests also include global media and social transformation, media and globalization, global journalism, world news, critical theory, and critical discourse analysis of mediated and political communication.

 Dr. Mattias Ekman

-Mattias Ekman is currently heading a research project, funded by The Swedish Research Council, on “Interactive racism” together with Prof. Michal Krzyzanowski.
-The project analyses how racism is discursively produced, shaped and distributed in dialogic interaction between online publics, media actors and political actors.
-Ekman’s research has been focused on the relation between political mobilization and social media, with a particular interest in right-wing extremism and populism.
-Ekman is also studying politicians' strategic use of social media, with a focus on the changing communicative dynamics between journalism and politics.
+Mattias Ekman is currently leading the research project “Interactive Racism”, funded by the Swedish Research Council.
+The project analyses how racism is shaped and distributed in dialogic interaction between online publics, media actors and political actors.
+Ekman’s research is focused on the relation between digital media and political mobilization, and also how political communication in social media transforms the relation between journalism and politics.

 Dr. Ahmed El Gody